When to start sleep training baby in crib

 When to Start Sleep Training - Best Practices From a Sleep Trainer

-If your baby sleeping for more than two hours at a time is as rare as $100,000 magically appearing in your bank account, you might be wondering when to start sleep training.
-But, experts recommend waiting until baby is around three or four months before diving into the tricky, but effective, realms of sleep training and schedules.
+If your baby sleeping for more than two hours at a time is as rare as $100,000 magically appearing in your bank account, you might wonder when to start sleep training But, experts recommend waiting until the baby is at least around four months before diving into the tricky but effective realms of sleep training and schedules.

 Wondering why you need to wait?
-Here are a couple factors impacting baby’s sleep that are only dissolved by time.
+Here are a couple of factors impacting a baby’s sleep.

-For the first twelve weeks of their life, baby has trouble understanding if it’s night or day – this confusion is caused by baby’s circadian rhythm being off beat.
+For the first weeks of their life, newborn babies have trouble understanding if it’s night or day – this confusion is caused by the baby’s lack of a developed circadian rhythm.
 The circadian rhythm is a biological cycle that is like a 24-hour internal clock ticking in the background of the mind, with the clock telling the body when it’s time to be sleepy, and when it’s time to be alert.

-When the circadian rhythm is working properly the brain sends a signal to the body to release melatonin (a hormone that makes the body tired) when it senses darkness, and when it perceives light, the mind tells the body to be alert.
+When the circadian rhythm is fully developed, the brain sends a signal to the body to release melatonin (a hormone that makes the body tired) when it senses darkness, and when it perceives light, the mind tells the body to be alert.

-The immaturity of baby’s circadian rhythm is especially apparent in their first weeks of life, when they spread their sleep time pretty evenly throughout the day and night.
-As baby ages, they progressively get better at clocking more shut eye in the dark hours, and consistent naps in the light hours, but you should expect baby to keep wonky sleep hours for a few months.
+The immaturity of a baby’s circadian rhythm is especially apparent in their first weeks of life, when they spread their sleep time pretty evenly throughout the day and night.
+As babies age, they progressively get better at clocking more shut-eye in the dark hours and consistent naps in the light hours, but you should expect a baby to keep wonky sleep hours for a few months.

-So, just let nature take its course for baby’s first three months and know that there’s little you can do to make baby’s internal clock follow your preferred sleep schedule.
-For many babies, this “clock” isn’t fully functioning until the four month mark.
+So, just let nature take its course for the baby’s first three months and know that there’s little you can do to make your baby’s internal clock follow your preferred sleep schedule.
+For many babies, this “clock” isn’t fully functioning until the four-month mark.

 Baby’s small stomach is also a cause of their short bouts of sleep.
 Breast milk and formula is quickly digested by newborns, causing many babies to call out for milky nourishment every two to three hours.
 Newborns need to be fed about 8-12 times every 24 hours, and the American Academy of Pediatrics recommends newborns be fed “whenever they show signs of hunger.”

-But, by the three month mark baby’s stomach has grown, which allows them to have a “fuller tank” that will keep them satiated (and asleep!) for longer stretches – at this age most babies need to be fed six to eight times a day.
-And around baby’s four month birthday they can likely go 8 to 12 hours without needing a feeding at night.
+But, by the three-month mark, baby’s stomach has grown, which allows them to have a “fuller tank” that will keep them satiated (and asleep!) for longer stretches – at this age, most babies need to be fed six to eight times a day.
+And around the baby’s four-month birthday, they can likely go 8 to 12 hours without needing a feeding at night.

-So, between baby’s three and four month birthday all systems should be primed to start sleep training.
+So, between your baby’s three and four-month birthday, all systems should be primed to start sleep training.

 What to Do: The Feed – Play – Sleep Routine

 What are the three main things (besides lots of cuddles!) babies need?
-Well according to experts, it’s food, play, and sleep – in that order.
+Well, according to experts, it’s food, play, and sleep – in that order.
+For newborns until 3-4 months, it’s completely fine for them to fall asleep while feeding.
+Once babies are older, it can be helpful to ease into a feed-play-sleep routine.

 The logic behind the order of this routine is that babies generally have a spike in alertness and energy after eating, become sleepy after a stretch of play, and are hungry after getting some sleep.